DataDog/serverless-plugin-datadog/README.md

 ### Forwarder

 The [Datadog Forwarder Lambda function][7] needs to be installed and subscribed to your Lambda functions' log groups.
-The plugin automatically creates the log subscriptions when the Forwarder's ARN is supplied via the `forwarder` option.
+The plugin automatically creates the log subscriptions when the Forwarder's ARN is supplied via the `forwarderArn` option.

 If you run into the following error, double check the supplied Forwarder ARN is correct and ensure it is from the same region and account where your serverless application is deployed.